amplitude/amplitude-docs/content/collections/experiment-apis/en/experiment-management-api-experiments.md

 ## Edit

 {{partial:admonition type='note'}}
-We do not currently support editing web experiments.
-If you try to edit a web experiment, you will get a 501 error.
+Web Experimentation doesn't support the editing of experiments.
+Attempts to edit a web experiment return a `501` error.
 {{/partial:admonition}}

 ```bash